ethereum-optimism/superchain-ops/tasks/eth/fp-recovery/002-fallback-permissioned-game/README.md

 ## Objective

-This batch udates the `respectedGameType` to `PERMISSIONED_CANNON` in the `OptimismPortalProxy`.
+This batch updates the `respectedGameType` to `PERMISSIONED_CANNON` in the `OptimismPortalProxy`.
 This action requires all in-progress withdrawals to be re-proven against a new `PermissionedDisputeGame` that was created after this update occurs.

 The batch will be executed on chain ID `1`, and contains `1` transactions.